jezzsantos/queryany/samples/ri/README.md

 The Application Layer sits between the Infrastructure layer and the Domain layer.
 It brokers all interactions to the domain layer through DTO objects.
 Never exposing domain Entities or their data or their inputs, outside the domain.
 The domain should never have any dependency on any Application or any Infrastructural component - ever!

 In terms of persistence, the Application Layer decides whether to present a stateful or stateless interface to the domain.
 The domain is not concerned with this.
 If your application is a web application there are scaling considerations that make stateless a good choice.
-If you are a desktop application, then its likely a stateful application is best performing.
-The choice is the applications'.
+If you are a desktop application, then its likely a stateful application may be best performing.
+The choice is entirely up to the application.

-## Commands and Queries
+## Commands, Queries and Read Models

-It is very useful to separate application layers into commands and queries, and typically have different infrastructure optimized to manage either.
-These principles are based on CQRS (command query responsibility segregation)
+It is very useful in terms of availability and load at scale to separate application layers into commands and queries.
+These benefits are achieved by using CQRS (command query responsibility segregation)

-Commands are issued to the change the state of a domain.
+Commands are used to the change the state of domain entities.

-Queries are issued to read the state of the domain.
+Queries are issued to read the state of the domain in its current state.

+It is very common with CQRS implementations that the persistence mechanism for the write-side (state change) is different than that of the read-side (querying).

+>  For example: an entity's change of state maybe kept in a transactional log or in an event store, while on the read-side the current state of the domain would be stored in a query-able repository like a relational database.

+## Eventing

+To help decouple domains (bounded contexts) from each other, and from coupling them together into larger transactional boundaries (violating that boundary), it is useful to use events and notifications between them, rather then direct communication (i.e. a service call).

+There are many design tradeoffs in how this is actually implemented.

+* In terms of the software to support this decoupling, there is undoubtedly more mapping code and infrastructural code to manage the interactions, than you would have in a synchronous system.
+* In terms of whether the coupling is synchronous or asynchronous.
+The tradeoff- favors availability over consistency when the system is distributed and the mechanism is asynchronous.

+In this RI solution, events are persisted to a `EventingStorage<TEntity>` as an events stream.
+Events are then relayed to read models to playback the events stream into projections for each of the events to build up a current state.

+There are many benefits, including the ability to rebuild the state of any entity from scratch.
+To create multiple projections better suited the read-side, than the write side.
+This helps minimize the dependencies inherent in write-side data models long term.

 ## ValueObjects

-ValueObjects represent most of the things in a domain.
+ValueObjects represent most of the data primitives in a domain.
+Rather than using language primitives (e.g. `string`, `int`, `decimal`, etc.) ValueObjects better describe the data in terms of what it is used for, and encapsulate the behavior and manipulation of the data far better when it comes to manipulating the domain.

 They have the property that two instances with the same internal value are in fact equal.
 (As opposed to Entities, which despite their value, are equal if their `Id` is equal).